ARGOeu-Metrics/argo-probe-sdc-urn.url.resolver/README.md

-# sdc-urn-url-resolver
+# argo-probe-sdc-urn.url.resolver

-A nagios plugin for a urn url resolver.
+Monitoring Metrics for a urn url resolver.
 Check if `URN / URL Resolver` is contained in the HTML head title.